 Being legible doesn’t just mean that the viewer can actually read the poster.
 Make sure the viewer knows what you’re advertising, selling or promoting.
 That it’s easy to read and understand.
 Make sure you can see it from a distance too.

-This gallery event poster contains a large amount of information, but has been designed to make sense to viewers from a distance and up close.
+This gallery event poster by Ali Gray contains a large amount of information, but has been designed to make sense to viewers from a distance and up close.
 Given the dense amount of text – this creative layout achieves legibility in a difficult context.

 19. Pay attention to formatting and size